knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 ***TIP
 License comments from outside libraries are *not* removed from the Uglified files for legal reasons.
-To remove them, see the [extractComments option](https://github.com/webpack-contrib/uglifyjs-webpack-plugin#extractcomments).
+To remove them, see the [extractComments option][extract_comments].
 ***

 ## Adding package.json scripts